Dishes In Chinatown you must try

 Choosing just 8 dishes in Chinatown Vegas is difficult, there are just so many.
-Certain Chinatown restaurants specialize in just one or two dishes, making a decision, especially if you are here visiting for just a few days, can be difficult.
+Certain Chinatown restaurants specialize in just one or two dishes, so making a decision, especially if you are here visiting for just a few days, can be difficult.

 So our staff listed their favorite dishes and foods to try at all price points and listed them.